pyopenapi/pyswagger/README.md

 SwaggerApp.op['user', 'getById'] # call getById in user resource SwaggerApp.op['pet', 'getById']  # call getById in pet resource
 ```
+**SwaggerApp.validate(strict=True)** provides validation against the loaded Swagger API definition.
+When passing _strict=True_, an exception would be raised if validation failed.
+It returns a list of errors in tuple: _(where, type, msg)_.

 ###SwaggerClient
 You also need **SwaggerClient(auth=None)** to access API, this layer wraps the difference between those http libraries in python. where **auth**(optional) is SwaggerAuth, which helps to handle authorizations of each request.